How do you feel about undergoing change?

 Try it for a month and see how it changes the culture and motivation levels in the team.
 A thank you is easy, it’s free, and it makes you look better.
 You have nothing to lose and everything to gain.

-Going through change is tough whether you are the employer undergoing change or the employee experiencing the changes.
+Undergoing change is tough whether you are the employer undergoing change or the employee experiencing the changes.
 However, employees are far from powerless in driving change in the workplace or making a positive difference to make transitions easier.
-A simple thank you goes a long way, and making small changes can make change easy while improving the morale of the office.
+A simple thank you goes a long way, and making small changes can make change easy while improving the office’s morale.

 You don’t need anything but a good attitude to make change easier for everyone.

 What about you?
 What do you suggest people do to make transitions easier when undergoing change?
 Share your success stories, advice, and comments below, and hit the share button if you agree with the post.